awsdocs/aws-php-developers-guide/doc_source/service_dynamodb-session-handler.rst

 ---------------------------------------------

 Before you can actually use the session handler, you need to create a table in which to store the sessions.
-You can this ahead of time by using the `AWS Console for Amazon DynamoDB <https://console.aws.amazon.com/dynamodb/home>`_, or by using the |sdk-php|.
+You can do this ahead of time by using the `AWS Console for Amazon DynamoDB <https://console.aws.amazon.com/dynamodb/home>`_, or by using the |sdk-php|.